10 Things You Should Never Keep in Your Bedroom

 Get rid of these things from your bedroom and watch your sleep and quality of life improve.

 If you’re really trying to make your bedroom as comfortable as it can be, the constant ringing and buzzing of a cell phone should have no place in it.
 Aside from the seemingly ever-present stressors of social media, cell phones can actually be harmful to your health.
 Though research is not yet conclusive, the RF frequency emitted by cell phones has been listed by the International Agency for Research on Cancer as a “possible human carcinogen,” according to the CDC.
 It hasn’t been proven to cause cancer so far, but it can’t hurt to take a break from spending time around your phone each night.
 Additionally, HuffPost reported that blue light emitted from cell phones can engage our brains during the time we’re supposed to be winding down to sleep and can disrupt melatonin production, contributing to poor sleep patterns.
-Find out more about why you should never use your smartphone in bed.
+Don’t miss the 14 more things you should never do in bed.

 Similar to cell phones, having a TV in your bedroom is just another distraction, and it’s one that can absolutely contribute to sleep deprivation.
 According to sleep.org, “one problem with bedtime TV watching is simply the temptation to stay up late to find out what happens next.”
 Another major problem is that it emits blue light, like cell phones, which can disrupt your usual sleep cycle.